-• if you know in advance of any reason why your child is likely to be absent from school, please tell someone at the school, phone us or let us know by email.
-For example if you know they have a hospital/dental appointment, please let us know in advance.
+if you know in advance of any reason why your child is likely to be absent from school, please tell someone at the school, phone us or let us know in writing.

-- notify the school first thing in the morning (no later than 9.30 am) when your child is going to be absent.
-Let the school know the likely date of return and keep us informed if the date changes.
+• notify the school first thing in the morning (no later than 9.30 am) when your child is going to be absent.
+Let the school know the likely date of return and keep them informed if the date changes.

-- inform the school of any change to the following:

-- home phone number

-- mobile number

-- emergency contact details